kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### User Research

-**Trish's analytical approach**: *"Understanding how people actually use our tools helps us build better experiences for everyone."*
+**Trish's analytical approach**: *"Understanding how people actually use our tools helps us build better experiences for everyone!
+Your insights are absolutely invaluable.
+Let's make sure we're building what people really need!"*

 - **Conduct interviews** with users about their needs
 - **Survey the community** about features and priorities